chewymole/cfcGenerator/README.md

 ### API:

 I have included a [Taffy.io](https://taffy.io/) API that is preconfigured, and can connect to any datasource configured in your Coldfusion/Lucee Server, given you know the Datasource name.
-You can use this API or you can use what ever API you want to generate the Table XML and datasource name validation, just modify the .env and config.js files to point to your API.
+You can use this API or you can use what ever API you want to generate the Table XML and datasource name validation, just modify the config.js files to point to your API.
 The defualt is:

 ```
 API_BASE_URL=http://localhost:8080/api/index.cfm?endpoint=